samarthdd/cs-k8s-api/limitations.md

 - We dont support content management flag setting from API

 ## Filedrop
-- Filedrop does not support zip files in UI.
+- Filedrop does not support zip files in UI

 # Management UI
 - Management UI policies are configured per workload cluster.